alpaka-group/llama/documentation/pages/user/mappings.rst

 working well, it is trivial to switch to a new mapping method without changing the whole code as the mapping is independent of the other parts of LLAMA.

-Native mappings
+AoS and SoA mappings
 ^^^^^^^^^^^^^^^

-If only array of struct or struct of array is needed, the LLAMA provides two native mappings which show a good performance for all tested compilers (gcc, clang, cuda, intel):
+If only array of struct or struct of array is needed, LLAMA provides two native mappings which show a good performance for all tested compilers (gcc, clang, cuda, intel):